Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 For all the other non-story specific achievements that can (and in majority will) get unlocked long before you finish the game.
 Most are fairly obvious, some require a bit of game knowledge and I'll share my tips to ease the grind for the Voices achievement.

+**Bonus Step: PSP**

+With the release of the PSP set, I've added this section to cover a few of the new achievements that I thought could use a guide.

 # 4) General Tips
 ### Exploration
 Learn on how to use crystals.
 They are mandatory for map completion achievements and some of the chests acquisition.
 There are mainly five ways to use them.